Get 80% off your plan for your first 6 months.*

 Here's what to do:

-It's important to treat this as a new document rather than an edit of the original.
+Treat this as a new document rather than an edit of the original.
 The pro forma should remain on file as a record of the preliminary agreement.
 The final invoice is the one that goes into your accounts and creates a tax point for VAT purposes.
+Once it's ready, you can send the invoice to your customer promptly.

 Manage your invoicing with Xero